paulmichnich/paulmichnich/README.md

 👋 Hi, I’m Paul Michelsen!
-I have an M.Sc. in Development Economics from the University of Göttingenics
+I have an M.Sc. in Development Economics from the University of Göttingen

 🌱 Currently learning R (and slowly making friends with Python)